remy/nodemon/README.md

 Either through forking or:

-    npm install nodemon
+    npm install nodemon -g

 And `nodemon` will be installed in to your bin path.
+Note that the `-g` is to install npm *globally* as it's a command line utility (as npm v1 installs locally by default).

 # Usage